haoyunlianlian744/Wrought-Aluminum-Alloys/README.md

 - export of final result tables and prediction details

 ### 8.nsga2_AHS2_optimization.ipynb
-This notebook optimizes the T6 heat treatment parameters (aging temperature `Tage` and aging time `tage`) for AHS-2 aluminum alloy using NSGA-II.
-It must be run after File 7, which provides the champion model type and best hyperparameters saved in `model_selection/`.
-The AHS-2 subset (34 samples) is extracted from the full dataset and used to re-tune the surrogate models for domain-specific accuracy.
-NSGA-II then searches the continuous process space (Tage: 150~185°C, tage: 5~10h) to simultaneously maximize YS, UTS, and El, yielding an optimal process window of Tage = 171.0~172.5°C and tage = 5.2~6.8h.
+This notebook performs machine-learning-assisted NSGA-II multi-objective optimization for the T6 aging process of AHS-2 aluminum alloy.
+The alloy composition and solution-treatment temperature are fixed, while aging temperature and aging time are used as optimization variables to balance yield strength, ultimate tensile strength, and elongation.

+The workflow includes AHS-2 subset extraction, surrogate-model re-tuning, Pareto-front search, weighted knee-point selection, and optimized process-window determination.
+The results provide a data-driven reference for heat-treatment parameter design and subsequent experimental validation of AHS-2 alloy.

 ### 9.visualization.ipynb
 Used for result visualization.